-- items with a value of \$10 or less - a gift or benefit provided to the council as part of a cultural exchange or sister city relationship (provided it is not used for your personal use and enjoyment) - attendance at a work-related event or function for the purpose of undertaking your council duties, or - meals, beverages or refreshments that are provided to you while you are carrying out your council duties.
+- items with a value of \$10 or less - a gift or benefit provided to the council as part of a cultural exchange or sister city relationship (provided it is not used for your personal use and enjoyment) - a benefit provided to you by the council - attendance at a work-related event or function for the purpose of undertaking your council duties, or - meals, beverages or refreshments that are provided to you while you are carrying out your council duties.

 What gifts or benefits must I refuse?
+(Clause 6.5)